Corps of Military Police (India): History

-The first section of Indian Corps of Military Police was raised in July 1939, with the name of Force 4 Provost unit and initially was part of the 4th Indian Infantry Division which was the first Indian formation to be inducted in World War 2.
-The Provost section was raised by taking soldiers from the 7 and 11 Cavalry Regiment.
-The recorded date of raising the first Provost Unit is 28 August 1939 and the Unit served in campaigns of North Africa and Burma during the World War 2.
-After successful operations by this newly formed unit during these campaigns, the Government of British India formally sanctioned the formation of Corps of Indian Military Police on 7 July 1942.
+The first section of the Indian Corps of Military Police was raised in July 1939, with the name of Force 4 Provost unit and initially was part of the 4th Indian Infantry Division, which was the first Indian formation to be inducted in World War 2.
+The Provost section was raised by taking soldiers from the 7 and 11th Cavalry Regiment.
+The recorded date of raising the first Provost Unit is 28 August 1939, and the Unit served in campaigns of North Africa and Burma during the World War 2.
+After successful operations by this newly formed unit during these campaigns, the Government of British India formally sanctioned the formation of the Corps of Indian Military Police on 7 July 1942.

-Initially under the British rule, the Corps was known as 'Corps of Indian Military Police (CIMP)' and after the Freedom of India on 18 October 1947, the corps was re-designated and now is known as 'Corps of Military Police (CMP)',which is now celebrated as Corps Raising Day.
+Initially under the British rule, the Corps was known as 'Corps of Indian Military Police (CIMP)' and after the Freedom of India on 18 October 1947, the corps was re-designated and now is known as 'Corps of Military Police (CMP)', which is now celebrated as Corps Raising Day.